AlgoCompSynth/CLAMS/PicoVision-dev-setup/README.md

 `3build-examples.sh` builds all the Raspberry Pi and Pimoroni examples.
 This takes a bit of time, but it's a necessary test of the toolchain, and as a bonus supplies numerous firmware examples to experiment with!
-On my Raspberry Pi 4GB CM4 it takes about half an hour.
+On my Raspberry Pi 4GB CM4 it takes about 35 minutes.

 ### MicroPython tools
 `4MicroPython.sh` downloads the firmware files for PicoVision MicroPython.